Ending Finished Goods Inventory

 Businesses of various scales require an operating budget as one of the two components of the master budget.
 This budget describes the company’s revenues and expenses, which include sales and the finished goods inventory.
 The other part of the master budget is the financial budget.
 It shows the inflows and outflows of cash and other elements of the company’s financial position.

-The operating budget will be prepared first because information from the operating budget is needed to make a financial budget.
+First, prepare the operating budget.
+It needs information from the operating budget to make a financial budget.

 A Sample Budget

-For example, the cost of clay for each product is around IDR 10,000, and the cost of coloring for each product is IDR 5,000.
+For example, the cost of clay for each product is around $10, and the cost of colouring for each product is $5.

-Total cost of direct materials per unit is IDR 15,000.
+Total cost of direct materials per unit is $15.

 For example, every product takes about 2 hours to produce.
-The hourly rate for a worker is Rp 10,000.
+The hourly rate for a worker is $10.

-Total direct labor cost per unit is IDR 20,000.
+Total direct labor cost per unit is $20.

 Every business has fixed overheads that may vary.
-The pottery business, for example, has a fixed overhead of IDR 30,000 per hour and a variable overhead of IDR 10,000 per hour.
-So, total is IDR 40,000 per hour.
+The pottery business, for example, has a fixed overhead of $30 per hour and a variable overhead of $10 per hour.
+So, total is $40 per hour.
 It takes 2 hours to produce each unit.

-Total three numbers add up to IDR 115,000 per unit.
-So, if you have 200 units of these finished inventories that have not been sold, your ending finished goods inventory budget would be IDR 23,000,000.
+The total three numbers add up to $115 per unit.
+So, if you have 200 units of these finished inventories that have not been sold, your ending finished goods inventory budget would be $23.

 The numbers in the example above are impacted by volume.
 In terms of materials, raw material costs will be lower, by volume, the more that a business buys.